-Maths exams are hard.
-Ruth Hand from the Mathematics Resources Centre (MASH) talks about how to revise and how to tackle the exam.
+Maths exams are hard!
+Here are some pointers on how to revise and how to tackle the exam.

 Some people hate exams.
 Some people love them (yes, seriously).
 So how to you turn yourself from a hater to a lover?